 Since Noodles, I have diagnosed and treated and, unfortunately, euthanized many cats with Feline FIP.
 I have attended numerous seminars on FIP in cats and read every new bit of information that comes along.
 I have consulted further with the cat FIP experts of the world, including Dr. Hoskins, who saved Noodle’s life by giving me hope and suggesting and encouraging treatment when no one else would.

 Several years later, when I had become a feline veterinarian, Dr Hoskins again guided me through another FIP case that went on to live to the ripe old age of 18.
 That cat had all the signs of FIP as well as all the positive test results AND had an intestinal biopsy that confirmed the presence of the FIP-type lesion in the tissue.
 He was also treated with prednisolone and slowly recovered.

-Most recently, I have worked with another cat with FIP.
-He was treated oral prednisolone, a variety of vitamins, antibiotics, and Feline Interferon.
+Most recently, I have worked with another cat with effusive FIP.
+He was treated oral prednisolone, the recommended vitamins, antibiotics, and Feline Interferon.
 The feline interferon is very expensive and had to be imported from Great Britain, but this kitty's loving owner was determined to do everything possible to save his cat's life.
-While he did exceed the length of time I originally thought he would live, he was still, sadly, one of the many victims of FIP.
+While he did exceed the length of time I originally thought he would live, and the length of time any cat with effusive FIP is expected to live, he was still, sadly, one of the many victims of FIP.